-To make a good génoise, have all your ingredients and implements ready ahead of time.
+To make génoise, have all your ingredients and implements ready ahead of time.
 That will allow your to move from one step to the next promptly (especially after the foam has been created).

 The first step is to have your oven preheated to 350 and your baking pan — be it flat and shallow or round and deep — prepared and waiting.
 Once that’s done, you’ll want to finding a saucepan that will comfortably fit your mixer bowl, like so: